MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 #### How to set up managed identities

 Managed identities have two components.
 There's a code component and the infrastructure component.
-We recommend the `DefaultAzureCredential` class from the Azure SDK library to set up the code and infrastructure-as-code (IaC) to deploy the infrastructure.
+You should use the `DefaultAzureCredential` class from the Azure SDK library to set up the code and infrastructure-as-code (IaC) to deploy the infrastructure.

 **1. Use DefaultAzureCredential to set up code.** The first option is the `DefaultAzureCredential` class. `DefaultAzureCredential` creates a default `TokenCredential` (credentials that provide an OAuth token) capable of handling most Azure SDK authentication scenarios.
 It starts the authentication flow for applications that deploy to Azure.
 The identity it uses depends on the environment.
 When an access token is needed, it requests a token from its application platform host.
 For more information, see [DefaultAzureCredential](/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).